scottbez1/smartknob/README.md

 This is overall the easiest motor to get started with.
 Low cogging and a built-in diametric magnet are great!

 Available [from SparkFun](https://www.sparkfun.com/products/20441)!

-# Firmware
-TODO: document this

-Also TODO: implement a lot more of the firmware

 # Acknowledgements
 This project was greatly inspired by Jesse Schoch's video "[haptic textures and virtual detents](https://www.youtube.com/watch?v=1gPQfDkX3BU)" and the